 How many eggs do peahens lay?
 The more mature the peahen, the more eggs she’ll lay.
 So a five-year-old hen may lay three clutches with an average of nine eggs per clutch in a year, but young hens may only lay one clutch of four eggs in the entire breeding season.

 Sometimes peahens lay daily until their clutch is complete, but it’s far more common for them to lay irregularly.
-Azule lays every other day, but Azora might only lay an egg every few days, for example.
+Azule lays every other day, but Azora might only lay an egg every few days.

 Peacocks drop their lovely train feathers in late July through to early September, marking the conclusion of their breeding season.
 You can sell the feathers or use them in crafts and decor!